AriFordsham/GHCWiki/newcomers.md

 ## Practical advice

-- After a small change, you just want to build the stage-2 compiler (see [here](building/architecture/idiom/stages) about stages).
-Go into the `ghc` subdirectory of `ghc` and say `make 2`.
-It's much faster than just using `make`.

-- If, for some reason, you're working on the stage-1 compiler, you can use `make 1`, but **you must be in the `compiler` subdirectory**, not the `ghc` subdirectory.
+- [This page](working-conventions/fixing-bugs) describes in more detail workflow for fixing bugs.

+- Learn about our [git working conventions](working-conventions/git) and [git submodules](working-conventions/git/submodules).

 - I (Richard E) use emacs to edit the code, and I have a hotkey dedicated to searching the ghc codebase, and another one dedicated to compiling ghc.
 This makes work on ghc much more interactive.
 See [the Emacs page](emacs) for more info.

 ## Less practical advice

-- Learn about [ git](http://git-scm.com/) and the [ghc repos](repositories).

 - Don't get scared.
 GHC is a big codebase, but it makes sense when you stare at it long enough!

 - Be forewarned that many pages on the GHC wiki are somewhat out-of-date.
 Always check the last modification date.
 Email if you're not sure.

-## More information

-- [This page](working-conventions/fixing-bugs) describes in more detail workflow for fixing bugs.
-When you decide to submit your first patch it will certainly be worthwile to take a look.
-- [This page](working-conventions/git) gives more detail about our git working conventions.
-It will tell you how to set up your working trees in a bit more sophisticated way and how to prepare patches.
-This is information you'll need to know when you get more serious about GHC development, but as long as you're just hacking you may skip this page.

 ## Need help?